galaxyproject/usegalaxy-playbook/README.md

     % ansible-playbook -i stage/inventory galaxy.yml --ask-vault-pass

+After which Galaxy Test can be restarted (as g2test) with:
+    % `~/bin/galaxy graceful`

 The static content alone (e.g. welcome.html and its dependencies) can be updated without requiring a vault pass: